groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/diagram.md

 ## Convert to another diagram format

 On the other hand, converting your diagram files to another diagram format is also quite simple and natural.
-The following code sample demonstrates how to convert a VSDX format to a VDW format in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).
+The following code snippet shows how to convert a VSDX format to a VDW format in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).

 ```csharp
 // Load the source VSDX file